adaltas/node-shell/doc/content/usage/tutorial.md

 ## Configuring commands

 When you build an application with non-trivial functionaliies that provides more than one operation, you associate operations with commands.
-The Node.js Parameters allows you to flexibly configure `commands`, like building multiple levels of hierarchy and assigning their own `options` and `main` properties.
+Shell.js allows you to flexibly configure `commands`, like building multiple levels of hierarchy and assigning their own `options` and `main` properties.

-Let's consider the power of the Parameters capability on an example of configuring an application for logging strings into a file.
-We define our application performs the following operations:
+Let's apply Shell.js capability to an example which create an application to log data into a file.
+We define our application to perform the following operations:

 - `append`
-  Add strings of information into the end of a log file
+  Add data at the end of a log file
 - `view`
   Display the content of the log file